davidfischer-ch/pytoolbox/README.rst

 Remarks:

-* Current build fail on Travis CI because it runs on old Ubuntu VM with old release of ffmpeg.
+* Current build fail on Travis CI with 'module' has no attribute 'pytoolbox_runtests'.
+On my PCs it works!
 * Current method of running tests reports a bad coverage, in fact, coverage is approx 65%.

 This module is a Toolbox for Python scripts.